devder/devder/README.md

-Hi 👋 My name is Ifeanyi Derick
+Hi 👋 My name is Ifeanyi D.
 =======================

 Avid Learner, Critical Thinker, Great Executioner
 --------------------

-I am passionate about building high-quality software that solves real-world problems and I consider solving problems the best teacher.
+I am passionate about building high-quality software that solves real-world problems and consider solving problems the best teacher.

 * 🧠  I'm interested in Cloud Computing and Distributed Systems
-* 🔭  I'm a team player and I believe in sharing knowledge, so I sometimes write at [dev.to](https://dev.to/devder)
+* 🔭  I'm a team player and believe in sharing knowledge, so I sometimes write at [dev.to](https://dev.to/devder)
 * ⚡  Fun fact: I'm an avid gamer 🎮
 * 📖  Fave quote: Nothing in this world can take the place of persistence.
 Talent will not; Genius will not; Education will not: Persistence and determination alone are omnipotent.